CALENDAR

 Explanation of terms

-Height exposure = walking in places with sheer drops.
+Height exposure = hiking in places with sheer drops.

 Scrambling = places where you will need to use your hands to climb, it’s somewhere between hiking and rock climbing and usually involves height exposure.

-Ridges = walking or scrambling/climbing in narrow places with sheer drops each side.
+Ridges = hiking or scrambling/climbing in narrow places with sheer drops each side.

-Easy Walks over hills and moorland ascending to a maximum of 500m, Relatively short distances at a gentle pace, usually 3 - 4 hours, a moderate level of fitness is required.
-Example - Torc
+Easy hikes over hills and moorland ascending to a maximum of 500m.
+Relatively short distances at a gentle pace, usually 3 - 4 hours.
+A moderate level of fitness is required.
+Example - Torc.

 Moderate Cumulative ascent of 700m or more, 10 to 15 km long on uphill ground with little height exposure.
 Moderate pace.
 A fairly good level of fitness is required.
-Example - Purple Mountain
+Moderate pace, 4-6 hours.
+Example - Purple Mountain.

-Hard Cumulative ascent of 1000 m or more.
+Hard Cumulative ascent of 1000m or more.
 10 to 15 km long on steep ground.
 Faster pace with some height exposure and the possibility of scrambling.
-A good level of fitness is required and it’s not suitable for novices.
-Example- Carrauntoohil via The Devils Ladder
+A good level of fitness is required and is not suitable for novices.
+5-8 hours.
+Example- Carrauntoohil via The Devils Ladder.

-Very Hard Cumulative ascent of 1000m or more, 10 to 20 km long on very steep ground, fast pace and usually height exposure and scrambling.
-A high level of fitness is required and it’s not suitable for novices.
-Example -The Reeks Walk.
+Very Hard Cumulative ascent of 1000m or more, 10 to 20 km long on very steep ground.
+Fast pace and usually height exposure and scrambling.
+A high level of fitness is required and is not suitable for novices.
+5-10 hours Example - The Reeks Walk.

 Very hard club walk, crossing a ridge in the MacGillycuddy Reeks